-A: If you meet the criteria for an incomplete, you may request an incomplete with the office of the registrar here: https://registrar.uoregon.edu/current-students/incomplete-policy.
+A: If you meet the criteria for an incomplete, you may request an incomplete with the office of the registrar here: Incompletes | Office of the Registrar, University of Oregon (uoregon.edu).
 You will also need to reach out to your instructor before 5pm on the week of finals (though preferably before then) to see if you meet the requirements for an incomplete and if you do, complete a contract with your instructor on how you will finish the course.
 The UO Incomplete policy is detailed here: Registration and Academic Policies - University of Oregon (uoregon.edu).